Meet the Organizers Behind What Might Be the World's First Disabled Orgy

 Videos by VICE

 Oasis Aqualounge, a Toronto sex club, is sponsoring the event, but their facility, a 19th-century mansion full of staircases, is horribly inaccessible.
-Undeterred, the organisers – Fatima Mechtab, Andrew Morrison-Gurza, and Stella Palikarova – found a spot nearby called Buddies in Bad Times Theatre, which was also zoned for sex parties, but has ramps.
+Undeterred, the organizers, Fatima Mechtab, Andrew Morrison-Gurza, and Stella Palikarova found a spot nearby called Buddies in Bad Times Theatre, which was also zoned for sex parties, but has ramps.

 I talked to Mechtab and Morrison-Gurza, who calls himself “the most deliciously disabled queer crip you’ll ever meet,” about their plans for the party, and for the disabled community of Toronto.